PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Separate passing cases require the final reconciliation after a mutation from each of the three owners, preserving possible second-order shape convergence.
 Production remains unchanged at this characterization checkpoint.

+The helper now initializes the final result with the exact zero counter and uses `_stats_have_positive_count()` across prune, first-reconciliation, and dynamic-Reshape results before invoking the second reconciliation.
+The stable path therefore performs one shape scan, while any mutation retains the former second scan and its aggregate statistic.
+Both production call boundaries, LayoutState forwarding, and the one-index contract are unchanged.
+The original dynamic-Reshape graph remains fully equivalent to the former four-call sequence.